Introduction to Analyzing Digital and Analog Transponders

 4. Click OK to accept your changes and to close the Properties Browser.

-You will analyze the communications from the ground site to the satellite's transponders.
-In order to do that, you will create an uplink transmitter on a ground site first.
+Analyze the communications from the ground site to the satellite's transponders.
+In order to do that, create an uplink transmitter on a ground site first.

 Your parabolic antenna is directional.
 You can steer the antenna by attaching the Transmitter () object to a Sensor () object.